Stochastic Average Model Methods: Declarations

-This work was supported in part by the U.S.~Department of Energy, Office of Science, Office of Advanced Scientific Computing Research Applied Mathematics and SciDAC programs under Contract No.~DE-AC02-06CH11357.
+\textbf{Funding} This work was supported in part by the U.S.~Department of Energy, Office of Science, Office of Advanced Scientific Computing Research Applied Mathematics and SciDAC programs under Contract Nos.~DE-AC02-06CH11357 and DE-AC02-05CH11231.